 Why Do Some Objects Float While Others Sink?

 Everything is made up of molecules.
-If the molecules are packed too tight air can’t get through and the item sinks.
-It the molecules are loose enough, air can get thru and the item will float.
+If the molecules are packed too tight, air can’t get through, and the item sinks.
+If the molecules are loose enough, air can get through, and the item will float.

 Setting Up Your Experiment